meredithroncejero/Facts-about-rabies-/README.md

 # Interesting Facts you might didn't know about rabies.
-This website project will discusses the history, treatment, and symptoms of dog rabies.
+This website project will discuss the history, treatment, and symptoms of rabies.
+It's an interesting topic for safety and additional knowledge.